Xardasonex/ONI-Mods/README.md

 Best used with the [Super Miner Mod](https://github.com/javisar/ONI-Modloader-Mods/tree/master/Mods)

-Credits goes to @Rainbow, for his [HotterThanLava mod](https://github.com/rainbowdesign/OxygenNotIncluded-Mods), from which this mod was born.
+Credits goes to , for his [HotterThanLava mod](https://github.com/rainbowdesign/OxygenNotIncluded-Mods), from which this mod was born.

 Thank you, bitch, for blocking the double recipe ability...